Natural Living: Conquer stress in 11 simple steps

 Breathe: Take three deep breaths and release them slowly before reacting to the next stressful occurrence.
 How you react to the situation is 99 percent of your stress.
 Meditation and guided imagery will help you learn to breathe slowly and deeply and react more peacefully.

-Slow Down: Practice speaking slower than usual.
+Slow down: Practice speaking slower than usual.
 Feeling overwhelmed by stress can lead people to speak fast and breathlessly.
-Slowing down will help you react reasonable in a stressful situation and appear less anxious and in more control of any situation.
+Slowing down will help you react reasonably in a stressful situation and appear less anxious and in more control of any situation.

-Complete One Simple To Do: Proper time management can prevent high stress levels.
-Choose one simple thing you have been putting off and do it immediately.
+Complete one simple to-do: Proper time management can prevent high stress levels.
+Choose one simple thing you’ve been putting off and do it immediately.
 Taking care of even one nagging responsibility can be refreshing and improve your mind set.

-Control Your Anger: Observe the next instance when trivial and unimportant things stir feelings of anger and frustration, then practice letting go — making a conscious choice not to become angry or upset.
-Do not allow yourself to waste thought and energy where it isn’t deserved.
+Control your anger: Observe the next instance when trivial and unimportant things stir feelings of anger and frustration, then practice letting go — making a conscious choice not to become angry or upset.
+Don’t allow yourself to waste thought and energy where it isn’t deserved.

-Your body, mind and spirit deserves to feel peaceful and energized without being stressed, give yourself the time you need to make this happen and enjoy!
-Remember that you need time to recharge and energize yourself — you’ll be much better prepared to face another stressful day.
+Your body, mind and spirit deserve to feel peaceful and energized without being stressed, give yourself the time you need to make this happen and enjoy!
+Remember you need time to recharge and energize yourself — you’ll be much better prepared to face another stressful day.